 Success means different to different persons.
 Everyone defines it in his/her own way.
 Some measure it by material gains while some value ethics and dignity more than material gains.
 There are others who keep the purpose of life in view and spend their life differently.
+I consider success and true success two different things.

 Success may be defined on case-to-case basis or overall success in life.
 Both have different approach and pattern of life.
 Let us take two examples to elucidate.